MrChillStorm/YASimViz/README.md

 - **Interactive Controls**: Rotate, zoom, and reset the view to inspect the model from various angles and distances.
 - **Component Labels**: Optionally display labels for different components to facilitate identification and analysis.
 - **Support for Various Components**: Visualize different types of components such as fuselages, wings, and stabilizers, as well as weight elements like tanks and ballasts.
+- **Measurement Widget**: Use the measurement widget to interactively measure distances between two points with left mouse clicks.
+Toggle the widget on and off using the `m` key to avoid accidental measurements and keep the interface uncluttered.
 - **Easy Integration**: Seamlessly visualize YASim XML flight model data with minimal setup and configuration.

 ![Screenshot](YASimViz-screenshot.png)